 – First analyze the proportions and insert them on the printout – eye-line, 3-part division a.s.o.

 – Then try to transfer the proportions on paper as accurately as possible.
 I usually only use a pencil to measure the lengths and distances, but sometimes a ruler can be helpful.

 – You can easily check the result with a photo editing software.
 To do this, place a photo of the drawing as a new layer over the original image and reduce the opacity.
-This makes it easy to see which errors are occurring and you can improve them.
+This makes it easy to see which errors there are and you can improve them.